Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 - Type: bool
 - Default: `True`

+### Parameter: `certificatesToBeInstalled`

+Specifies set of certificates that should be installed onto the virtual machine.

+- Required: No
+- Type: array
+- Default: `[]`

+### Parameter: `computerName`

+Can be used if the computer name needs to be different from the Azure VM resource name.
+If not used, the resource name will be used as computer name.

+- Required: No
+- Type: string
+- Default: `[parameters('name')]`

+### Parameter: `configurationProfile`

+The configuration profile of automanage.
+Either '/providers/Microsoft.Automanage/bestPractices/AzureBestPracticesProduction', 'providers/Microsoft.Automanage/bestPractices/AzureBestPracticesDevTest' or the resource Id of custom profile.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `customData`

 Custom data associated to the VM, this value will be automatically converted into base64 to account for the expected VM format.